LUMC/sentinel/sentinel/src/sphinx/users_upload.rst

 Assuming these parameters:

 * Your user ID is ``myID``
-* Your API key is ``MyKey123``
+* Your API key is ``myKey123``
 * The run summary's ID is ``559536af60b2adf7844567c4``

 The using httpie, you can download your file as follows:

 .. parsed-literal::

-    $ http GET '|sentinel_url|/runs?runId=559536af60b2adf7844567c4&userId=myID&download=true' X-SENTINEL-KEY:MyKey123
+    $ http GET '|sentinel_url|/runs?runId=559536af60b2adf7844567c4&userId=myID&download=true' X-Sentinel-Key:myKey123

-Notice the ``download=true`` parameter specified in the end.
+Notice the ``download=true`` parameter specified in the end of the URL.
 If this is not specified, you will get instead a JSON object representing the uploaded run, but not the actual run summary file itself.
 The JSON record is what you get when you first upload the run summary file.

 If you have trouble finding out the run ID, you can try listing all of the runs you have uploaded using GET on the